brainiak/brainiak/bin/README.md

 # TODO
 - Deal with versions and tagging (pypi only accepts non-dev tags)
-- Download from S3 and install
-   - Pick up from the correct travis commit
-- Upload to S3 even for PRs (custom deploy)
 - Recreate and encrypt keys for brainiak/brainiak
 - Only need to build mpi4py occasionally; not with every commit, and not with every job
 - mpi4py should always commit to s3://brainiak/.whl
 - Update documentation
-- Figure out why ```setup.py``` fails
 - End-to-end test
 - Get things working on Jenkins
 - Verify using other MPI (e.g., Intel MPI, mpich3)